Docker

 Using the Plain Image

 As stated earlier, the most efficient way is to use the VSCode image together with VSCode.
-However, you might want to edit on the command line.
+However, you should edit on the command line.

 Note

-for latexmk) will not be functioning out of the box.
+for latexmk), will not function out of the box.

 when inside the container.